 I spent my 23rd birthday in Bangkok!

-On Saturday I woke up and had brunch at The Gardens of Dinsor Palace, a beautiful location built on the grounds of a former royal mansion.
+On Saturday, I woke up and had brunch at The Gardens of Dinsor Palace, a beautiful location built on the grounds of a former royal mansion.
 Sadly the food did not live up to the hype of the location.
 The soup of the day and the chamomile tea were good, but everything else was blah to me.
-After brunch I had plans to hit the monthly Sofitel rooftop pool party, but the previous night got the best of me, so I opted for a two-hour aromatherapy massage at Healthland for 1,300 ($40).
+After brunch, I had plans to hit the monthly Sofitel rooftop pool party, but the previous night got the best of me, so I opted for a two-hour aromatherapy massage at Healthland for 1,300 ($40).

-On Sunday I went to my favorite shabu spot called OK Shabu.
-Shabu is a style of Japanese dining where you order meat, veggies and noodles and cook them in a personal pot.
-Later I went to another one of my favorite spots, Siwilai City Club (SCC), a rooftop restaurant in the Central Embassy mall.
+On Sunday, I went to my favorite shabu spot called OK Shabu.
+Shabu is a style of Japanese dining where you order meat, veggies, and noodles and cook them in a personal pot.
+Later I went to another one of my favorite spots, Siwilai City Club (SCC), a rooftop restaurant in the Central Embassy Mall.
 All of the food at SCC is delicious, the drinks are exquisite, and the view is poppin’!
 I ended my birthday at a local massage spot with a one-hour shoulder massage.

-I had the best introduction into my “Jordan year” and all for a decent price.
+I had the best introduction into my “Jordan year” and all for a reasonable price.
 In what city did you spend your favorite birthday?
 Do you like to stay local or do you like to travel for your birthday?
 I’d love to hear your answers in the comments!